 Our analysis builds on a decadal city-level dataset of shipping flows, population, and other economic outcomes for the period 1950-1990.
 We complement this with GIS data that allows us to calculate certain geographic characteristics of the city important for our analysis.
 We review the main variables used in the analysis below.
-Summary statistics for the main variables used in the analysis are reported in Appendix Table A.1.
+Summary statistics for the main variables are reported in Appendix Table A.1.
 Additional details on data construction and data sources are discussed in Appendix C.

 Shipping Flows.
-Crucial to our analysis is a dataset of worldwide bilateral ship movements at the port level for the period 1950-1990 from Ducruet, Cuyala, and Hosni (2018).
+Crucial to our analysis is a dataset of worldwide bilateral ship movements at the port level.
+These data correspond to the period 1950-1990, and come from Ducruet, Cuyala, and Hosni (2018).
 An observation is a ship moving from one port to another at a particular point in time.
-As such, it is similar to contemporary satellite AIS (Automatic Identification System) data that tracks the precise movements of vessels around the globe.17 One week samples of these data were extracted from the Lloyd's Shipping Index, a unique source that provides a daily list of merchant vessels and their latest inter-port movements.18 This source has rarely been used, and we are aware of no previous application in the economics literature.
+As such, it is similar to contemporary satellite AIS (Automatic Identification System) data that tracks the precise movements of vessels around the globe.
+One week samples of these data were extracted from the Lloyd's Shipping Index, a unique source that provides a daily list of merchant vessels and their latest inter-port movements.
+We are aware of no previous application in the economics literature.

 These data provide us with rich variation to study the geography of sea-borne trade through the second half of the 20th century.
 First, they cover both domestic and international shipping.
 Second, the data include both containerized and non-containerized cargo.
 Third, the data cover a long time period spanning the containerization revolution.
 We are thus able to compare the effects of port activity on cities both before and after the arrival of the new technology.
 We know of no other data source that has a similar coverage across time and space, especially at such a detailed level of disaggregation.
 An important limitation, however, is that we do not observe either the value or the volume of shipment but only bilateral ship movements.
 From these ship movements, we sum the total number of ships passing through each port, which we call shipping flows.
-We clean these data by hand-matching them to the 1953 and 2017 editions of the World Port Index (WPI), which is a widely used reference list of worldwide ports.19 Our base sample consists of Lloyd's List ports that match to at least one of the WPI editions.
+We clean these data by hand-matching them to the 1953 and 2017 editions of the World Port Index (WPI), which is a widely used reference list of worldwide ports.
+Our base sample consists of